codefornola/nolabase/docs/docs/intro.md

 do their advocacy.
 It's also a platform to build tools and applications that help the community.

 :::warning
-This is still very much a Work-In-Progress and things will change rapdily at first.
+This is still very much a Work-In-Progress and things will change rapidly at first.
 If you want to use the nolabase for something mission critical, please reach out to the community first.
 :::